dmuth/splunk-network-health-check/README.md

 - `--restart unless-stopped` - Causes this container to restart if killed Docker is restarted. **This is highly recommended.**
 - `-e "TARGETS=google.com,cnn.com,8.8.8.8,1.1.1.1"` - Specify hosts to ping
+- `-e ETC_HOSTS=hosts.txt` - Specify a hosts file to append to `/etc/hosts`.
+Useful for when you want to give names to local devices to ping, such as cameras.
 - `-e SPLUNK_PASSWORD=password` - Set a non-default password.
 You WILL do this if you run this in a production environment.